 The middle school years are a critical time of self-discovery for children.
 The school counselors address the academic, social and emotional needs of all students.
 This is done by closely collaborating with administration, staff, parents, and most importantly, the students.
-Through a comprehensive and developmental guidance program, the counselors work at assisting each child learn and develop to his/her highest potential.
+Through a comprehensive and developmental school counseling program, the counselors work at assisting each child learn and develop to his/her highest potential.
+They do this by applying academic achievement strategies, helping students manage their emotions and build interpersonal skills and begin to plan for postsecondary options.
 Our goal is to provide opportunities to promote the highest standards of academic excellence and success for all students.
-For a more detailed outline of the guidance program, please refer to the Developmental Guidance Plans posted on the District website.
+For a more detailed outline of the school counseling program, please refer to the Guidance section listed on the District website.